crossplane/crossplane-runtime/README.md

 ## Contributing

-crossplane-runtime is a community driven project and we welcome contributions.
+crossplane-runtime is a community-driven project and we welcome contributions.
 See the Crossplane [contributing] guidelines to get started.

 ## Report a Bug